 Register for this Event

 Rooftop History & Lore Walking Tour of San FranciscoNOTE: This tour is now offered twice monthly, throughout the year.
 Check back here for future dates.
 Below are the currently scheduled upcoming dates.
-You may register online here and select your preferred date from the options.

 - Friday, June 15th, 2018 - 2:30 PM - 5:00 PM